Reaction ferry: United Kingdom

 The Hampton Loade Ferry, which carried passengers only, crossed the River Severn at Hampton Loade in Shropshire until 2017.
 It was operated partly by the current and partly by punting.

 United States

 Several reaction ferries crossed rivers in the Ozark Mountains of the central United States during the first half of the 20th century.
-The Akers Ferry across the Current River near Salem in Missouri remains in operation.
+The Akers Ferry across the Current River near Salem, Missouri remains in operation.
 Menor's Ferry in Jackson Hole, Wyoming, was a dual-pontoon reaction ferry built in the 1890s and operated until 1927.
 A replica was constructed by the National Park Service in 2009.